The aloe vera plant – effects and ingredients of aloe vera

 Aloe vera – an introduction

-The true aloe vera plant is a desert lily and not a cactus.
-It is originally native to Sudan and parts of Africa.
-Just like the climate in the desert, the stimulating climate that prevails in some places in Mallorca is perfect for growing Aloe Vera Barbandensis Miller.
-The plant has to adapt to the alternating hot and cold temperature periods and thus produces the nutrients it needs.
-There are over 400 species of aloe plant, only 17 of which are called aloe vera (true aloe).
+The real aloe vera plant is a desert lily, not a cactus.
+It is native to Sudan and parts of Africa.
+Just like the climate in the desert, the stimulating climate in some parts of Mallorca is perfect for growing Aloe Vera Barbandensis Miller.
+The plant has to adapt to the change between hot and cold temperature periods, which is how it produces its powerful nutrients.
+There are over 400 species of aloe plant, but only 17 of them are called aloe vera (the real aloe).
 The plant is extremely sensitive to frost.
-In Northern Europe, aloe vera can also be cultivated in your own garden and must be brought indoors in winter.
+In Northern Europe, aloe vera can also be cultivated in your own garden, but it has to be brought indoors during the winter.

-The Aloe Vera Barbandensis Miller must thrive for five years and needs at least 2,000 hours of sunshine a year to obtain the nutrients we need to produce the direct juice.
-In Mallorca, we have an average of around 3,000 hours of sunshine a year.
-The flowers of the Aloe Vera Barbandesis Miller are yellow and have a fine nectar, which we use for the production of our gourmet flowers.
+Aloe vera barbadensis Miller must thrive for five years and requires at least 2,000 hours of sunshine per year to produce the nutrients we need for the production of direct juice.
+In Mallorca, we have an average of approximately 3,000 hours of sunshine per year.
+The flowers of Aloe Vera Barbandesis Miller are yellow and contain a fine nectar, which we use to make our gourmet flowers.

-Aloe is already mentioned in the Bible as an incense and embalming ingredient.
-Alexander the Great had aloe used to treat the wounds of his warriors.
+Aloe is mentioned in the Bible as an incense and ingredient for embalming.
+Alexander the Great used aloe to treat the wounds of his warriors.
 The beautiful Egyptian Cleopatra used it as a cosmetic.
 Christopher Columbus and Alexander II took aloe leaves with them on their expeditions as a medicinal plant to heal wounds or injuries with the help of aloe vera & UREA (uric acid).
 This was also a great success for Alexander II.
-Spanish conquistadors brought aloe to South and Central America.
+Spanish conquerors brought aloe to South and Central America.

 The first scientific description as Aloe perfoliata var. vera was made by Carl von Linné in 1753.
-Nicolaas Laurens Burman elevated the variety to the rank of a species in 1768.
-In the same year, Philip Miller proposed the name Aloe barbadensis, referring to the name Aloe vulgaris already used by Caspar Bauhin in 1620.
-Due to Miller's later publication, the species name Aloe vera has priority over the name Aloe barbadensis.
+Nicolaas Laurens Burman elevated the variety to the rank of species in 1768.
+Philip Miller proposed the name Aloe Barbadensis in the same year, referring to the name Aloe vulgaris already used by Caspar Bauhin in 1620.
+Due to Miller's later publication, the species name Aloe Vera takes precedence over the name Aloe Barbadensis.